Or, how getting my shit together started with unlearning everything the internet romanticized about pain.

-Love is a faith, a verb, and a conversation.
+Love is faith, a verb, a conversation.

 And for a relationship rooted in love to thrive, love must exist in all three forms.